rberenguel/PiWrite/README.md

 If you need a Pi, I can't recommend [Pimoroni](https://shop.pimoroni.com) enough.
 I'm not affiliated, I just buy always from them.

+The instructions below may be missing some piece, I have written it based on my bash history and what I remember having to tweak.
+With the information of _what_ you need to do, there are plenty of tutorials on how to approach each step though.

 ## Basics

 Best is installing a lightweight Raspbian version, since the Zero is not a terribly fast machine.
 By "mistake" (I was trying something) I updated the lite version (on Buster, I think) to Bookworm.
 Don't do that, not needed.